yonaka15/rust-ekf/README.md

 where:

--   P: The covariance matrix, which was initialized as a 6×6 identity matrix with some magnitude during the EKF initialization.
+-   P: The covariance matrix, which was initialized as an identity matrix with some magnitude during the EKF initialization.
--   T<sub>out</sub>/N: The time step (dt), which we set to 0.01 seconds (100 Hz).
+-   T<sub>out</sub>/N: The time step (dt).
 -   A: The Jacobian matrix of the dynamics, (sometimes F is used) calculated earlier in the **Compute the Dynamic Jacobian** step.
--   Q: The process noise matrix, initialized as a 6×6 identity matrix scaled by 0.1 in this implementation. **The process noise matrix Q must be tuned experimentally** to appropriately reflect the noise in the system dynamics.
+-   Q: The process noise matrix, initialized during the EKF instance creation (`impl` code block).
+Remember that **the process noise matrix Q must be tuned experimentally** to appropriately reflect the noise in the system dynamics.

 ----------